 Anyone in these risk groups is more likely to develop potentially severe complications of flu such as pneumonia (lung infection), so it’s recommended that they get a flu jab every year.

 For people in at risk groups, they are eligible to have a free NHS flu vaccine.
 This can be given here in your local pharmacy or GP surgery.

 For those who aren’t eligible to get an NHS flu vaccine, then we can offer a private flu vaccine.

-Children aged 2, 3, or in primary school and year 7 can get a nasal spray from their GP or surgery free on the NHS.
+Children aged 2, 3, or in primary school can get a nasal spray from their GP surgery free on the NHS.
 We are offering the nasal spray to children aged 2-17 for £25.
-These nasal sprays are currently in stock.
-Please ring us to book an appointment.

 All our regular pharmacists at Monkbar Pharmacy have been administering vaccinations for over 8 years.
 We aim to make the experience as totally stress-free as possible and are very accommodating and patient with those that have a fear of injections.